bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 ![Hashcat kerberos example](../assets/images/writeups/office/kerberos-preauth-format.png)

-We can now construct our hash and crack it.
+We can now reconstruct the hash and crack it.

 ```console
 $ hashcat -m 19900 tstark.hash $ROCKYOU